lytics/grid/grid.v3/README.md

     // The ID of the actor in etcd. id, err := grid.ContextActorID(ctx)

-    // The name of the actor, as given in ActorDef. name, err := grid.ContextActorName(ctx)
+    // The name of the actor, as given in ActorStart. name, err := grid.ContextActorName(ctx)

     // The namespace of the grid this actor is associated with.